 The year 2008 brings the 30th anniversary of the Alma Ata Declaration on Primary Health Care, which aimed to achieve ‘Health for All’ by the year 2000.
 There is still a long way to go to realise this goal.

 Access to care

 Recent research by the NGO Action Aid into access to health care in Bangladesh revealed many barriers.
-Eighty-seven percent of people surveyed said they were discouraged from using government health facilities by the poor attitudes of staff, quality of services, and the need to pay ‘tips’ as well as fees.
+87 per cent of people surveyed said they were discouraged from using government health facilities by the poor attitudes of staff, quality of services, and the need to pay ‘tips’ as well as fees.
 In private facilities, costs were 20 times higher than in government facilities.
 Most of this expense was for medicines, although many of these medicines were not essential.
 People also used informal health providers including pharmacists, village ‘doctors’, and herbalists.

 The Alma Ata Declaration prioritised community participation, but in practice, more attention has been given to government programmes such as immunisation of children and family planning services.
 These ‘top-down’ programmes are important, but rather than empowering communities, they can often create an attitude of dependency.
 NGOs can help to prevent this by using a rightsbased approach, which encourages local communities to engage in advocacy to hold service providers accountable for proper allocation of care.
 LAMB’s community activities focus on the facilitation of grassroots groups, and working together with local leadership and government officials to ensure that communities have access to health care.

 LAMB believes that the best progress in health care provision comes when communities, government officials and health experts work together.
 LAMB works with both local communities and officials, to provide expertise and build relationships across the sectors.